U.S. Capitol Police rejects GOP congressman’s claim that check of his open office is illegal investigation

 Nehls accused Capitol Police leadership after one of the officers entered his office in the Longworth House Office Building with no prior notice Nov.
 20, 2021, ahead of the Thanksgiving break, and took pictures of a whiteboard.
-The officer filed a report raising concerns about the contents of the whiteboard, which included mentions of “body armor” and a poorly-drawn map of the Rayburn House Office Building — which is also part of the Capitol complex — that had an X at one of the building’s entrances.
+The officer filed a report raising concerns about the contents of the whiteboard, which included mentions of “body armor” and a poorly drawn map of the Rayburn House Office Building — which is also part of the Capitol complex — that had an X at one of the building’s entrances.

 In a statement Tuesday, Manger dismissed Nehls’s suggestion that the officer who entered the Longworth building office was acting on behalf of an intelligence-gathering operation.
 The officer walked into Nehls’s office, Manger said, because the door had been left open, and it is protocol for Capitol Police officers to check whenever an office is left unattended.